mannuelf/mannuelferreira.com_nextjs/_posts/traefik-docker-and-vps-part-1.md

 - [https://musicwall.themwebs.me/](https://musicwall.themwebs.me/)
 - [https://factbookapi.themwebs.me/](https://factbookapi.themwebs.me/)

-> Now if playing with servers is not your jam, stop reading and head over to your favourite backend as service or servless platforms those are great too I use them often.
+> Now if playing with servers is not your jam, stop reading and head over to your favourite backend as service or serverless platforms those are great too I use them often.

 knowledge about docker is assumed.
 I will be focusing on Traefik and configuring it more than [docker basics](https://www.docker.com/101-tutorial).